hiandersson/dream-rl-agents/Documentation/PPO.md

 #### Proximal policy and how to update the gradient

-To update the gradient we can use the gradient update from REINFORCE times the reweighting factor calculated when doing importance sampling:
+To update the gradient we can use the formula from REINFORCE times the reweighting factor calculated when doing importance sampling:

 ![ReweightingFactor](/Documentation/PPOReweightingPolicyGradient.png)